OtisPresley/snmp-switch-manager/README.md

 ### Toggle administrative state

 The state of each port entity reflects the interface's administrative status.
 Turning it **on** sets the port to *up*; turning it **off** sets it to *down*.
 Entity attributes include both administrative and operational status direct from SNMP.
+Entity attributes include administrative status, operational status, port speed, VLAN ID (PVID), and IP configuration when available.

 ---